kwaldenphd/Raspberry-Pi-Setup/README.md

 At the Terminal, type the command `sudo apt-get update` and press the enter key.

 <blockquote>You cannot use the mouse to navigate on this screen.
-Use the keyboard to type the commands and the ENTER key to execute commands.
+Use the keyboard to type the commands and the <code>ENTER</clode> key to execute commands.
 You can scroll using the mouse and scroll bar on the right side of the Terminal window.</blockquote>

 <blockquote>You may also use the COPY and PASTE functions to copy code, but use caution when copying code from unknown sources on the web.
 This code may contain errors and bugs that can crash or corrupt your system.
 It is good practice to type in the code yourself.</blockquote>